Automorphism groups of graphs of bounded Hadwiger number: Preliminaries

-\paragraph{Groups} We use capital Greek letters to denote groups except for the \emph{symmetric group} on~$[d]$, which we denote by~$S_d$.
-The notation~$\Psi\trianglelefteq \Delta$ indicates that~$\Psi$ is a \emph{normal subgroup} of~$\Delta$.
 If~$\Delta$ is a permutation group on a set~$V$ and~$B\subseteq V$ is invariant under~$\Delta$, then the group \emph{induced by~$\Delta$ on~$B$} is the group of permutations of~$B$ that are restrictions of elements of~$\Delta$.
-The \emph{wreath product} of a base group~$\Delta$ with a top group~$\Psi$ is denoted~$\Delta\wr \Psi$.
+The \emph{wreath product} of a base group~$\Delta$ with a top group~$\Psi$ with respect to the product action is denoted~$\Delta\wr \Psi$.
 A permutation group is \emph{semi-regular} if only the identity has a fixed point.
 If it is additionally transitive, then it is \emph{regular}.

 \paragraph{Restricted Group Classes}

 Let~$\Gammad$ be the smallest class of groups satisfying the following properties: